 Key Control Policy

-It is the responsibility of the Manager of the Physical Plant to oversee the University Key Control Plan.
-The following policies and procedures are to be followed:
+It is the responsibility of the Office of Facilities and Plant Operations to oversee the University’s key control plan.
+The following policies and procedures are to be followed.

-- Documentation of supervisory approval of the Key Request Form, along with other required information on the Key Request Form, will be forwarded to the Manager of the Physical Plant who will review and approve the key(s) to be produced if there are no other questions or concerns.
+Documentation of supervisory approval of the Key Request Form, along with other required information on the Key Request Form, will be forwarded to the Office of Facilities and Plant Operations, which will review and approve the key(s) to be produced if there are no other questions or concerns.

-Once the requested key(s) are produced, the Facilities Office will notify the key requestor that keys are available for pick-up.
+Once the requested key(s) are produced, the Office of Facilities and Plant Operations will notify the key requestor that keys are available for pick-up.

 To take possession of the key(s), the requestor must perform the following:

-- Present to the Manager of the Physical Plant a valid identification in the form of a driver’s license or a McNeese ID card.
+- Present valid identification to the Office of Facilities and Plant Operations in the form of a driver’s license or a McNeese ID card.

-- Read and agree to the terms and conditions of the McNeese State University Key Agreement and sign the Key Agreement in person at the McNeese Physical Plant office.
+- Read and agree to the terms and conditions of the McNeese State University Key Agreement and sign the Key Agreement in person at the Office of Facilities and Plant Operations.